-(1) Before the global financial crisis from 3 January 2008 to 6 June 2008, the best model for minimizing daily capital charges is GARCH (coinciding with the Upperbound).
+- (1) Before the global financial crisis from 3 January 2008 to 6 June 2008, the best model for minimizing daily capital charges is GARCH (coinciding with the Upperbound).
 For the period 6 June 2008 to 16 July 2008, GJR was best and, for only 5 days, EGARCH was the best.
-This is a period with relatively low volatility and few extreme values.

-(2) Riskmetrics is the best model during the beginning of the crisis, from 16 July 2008 to 15 September 2009.
+This is a period with relatively low volatility and few extreme values. - (2) Riskmetrics is the best model from 16 July 2008 to 15 September 2009.
 The S&P500 reached a peak on 12 August 2008, after which it started to decrease.
-In the second half of September 2008, the volatility on returns began to increase considerably.

-(3) From 24 September 2008 to the end of 2009, the best model was EGARCH_T.
+In the second half of September 2008, the volatility on returns began to increase considerably. - (3) During most of the global financial crisis, from 24 September 2008 to the end of the sample, the best model was EGARCH_T.
 This is a period with considerably high volatility and a large number of extreme values of returns.
 EGARCH can capture asymmetric volatility, thereby providing a more accurate measure of risk during large financial turbulence.